 Infertility can be the reason why some couples are not able to reproduce naturally.

-The word fertility refers to someone’s natural ability to conceive a baby.
+The word fertility refers to a couple’s natural ability to conceive a baby.

 Most people think that only people who don’t have children experience fertility problems, but that’s not actually true.

-When a woman has no living children, this is called primary infertility.
+When a woman has no living children and cannot get pregnant (conceive), this is called primary infertility.

 And while it’s easy to dismiss someone’s grief because they already have living child, secondary infertility can be just as life altering and heartbreaking as primary infertility.